jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Each game improvement opens up better education, cancer research, crime fighting, electricity generation, product design and manufacturing and so much more.
+_That's you getting stronger with each game improvement.
+It means you have better education, cancer research, crime fighting, electricity generation, product design and manufacturing and so much more.
 The point is, we've technically evolved so fast, we've far outpaced our politics.
 We need to click a new philosophy, to start living happier lives in our real-life game of civilization._

 We have all this amazing power at our finger tips—and we're letting political pundits tell us if climate change is real?
 We're letting Darth Blockbuster tell us to... what?
 Follow his rules that make him king?
 Look at the video above; in one human lifetime look at how powerful our cyborgology has grown, we can change our own world.